Update: Siemens Financial Services supports Key Capture Energy's $93.3 million portfolio of Texas battery storage projects

 In the particular instance of the PJM projects, the main challenge is that the PJM frequency regulation market is ancillary to the traditional power and capacity markets and does not have an easy means of contracting revenue.
 This is when SFS stepped in to collaborate with Ormat and successfully recapitalize their Plumstead and Stryker projects upon completion of construction with a senior secured term loan.
 By providing debt capital to these projects, SFS will enable the financially attractive development of frequency regulation resources, and a greater penetration of intermittent renewable resources will now be possible for the region.

 By financing an energy storage project with one of the strongest owner-and-operators of power projects globally, SFS proved its commitment to be at the forefront of this industry revolution which will assist states to meet their ambitious renewable energy goals.

 For more insight from myself and other industry experts on battery storage, click here to read the Battery Storage Roundtable 2019 hosted by Power Finance & Risk.

-By John O'Brien, Director, Siemens Financial Services, Project and Structured Finance
+By Brent Knight, Siemens Financial Services, Project and Structured Finance